cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 type Node struct {
 	key           []byte
 	value         []byte
-	hash          []byte    // keep this field
-	leftHash      []byte    // will remove
+	hash          []byte    // keep this field in the storage leftHash      []byte    // will remove
 	rightHash     []byte    // will remove
-	nodeKey       int64     // new field, use as a node key leftNodeKey   int64     // new field, need to store rightNodeKey  int64     // new field, need to store version       int64     // will remove
+	nodeKey       int64     // new field, use as a node key leftNodeKey   int64     // new field, need to store in the storage rightNodeKey  int64     // new field, need to store in the storage version       int64     // will remove
 	size          int64
 	leftNode      *Node